Heimir Hallgrímsson: Iceland

-On 14 October 2011, KSÍ announced they had appointed Heimir as assistant coach of the Iceland national football team alongside Lars Lagerbäck as coach.
-Iceland qualified for the play-off stage of the 2014 FIFA World Cup qualification, however, Iceland lost there against Croatia.
-Shortly thereafter Heimir and Lagerbäck signed a new contract, this time as joint coaches.
+On 14 October 2011, KSÍ appointed Heimir as assistant coach of the Iceland national football team alongside Lars Lagerbäck as coach.
+Iceland qualified for the play-off stage of the 2014 FIFA World Cup qualification.
+However, Iceland lost there to Croatia.

+Heimir faced media and fan skepticism regarding his professional credentials due to his dual career as a practicing dentist.
+He continued working as a dentist even after joining the national team as an assistant and eventual joint manager.

 Iceland reached their first major tournament by qualifying for Euro 2016.
-At the tournament finals, Iceland recorded 1–1 draws in their first two group stage matches against Portugal and Hungary.
+In the tournament finals, Iceland recorded 1–1 draws in their first two group stage matches against Portugal and Hungary.
 They then advanced from their group with a 2–1 victory against Austria.
 Iceland qualified for the tournament's quarter-finals after a 2–1 upset win over England in the Round of 16, which led to England manager Roy Hodgson resigning immediately after the final whistle.
 However, they were eliminated by host nation France in the quarter-finals, 5–2.

-After Euro 2016, he became the sole coach of Iceland with Lagerbäck becoming coach of Norway.
+After Euro 2016, he became the sole coach of Iceland, with Lagerbäck becoming coach of Norway.

-Iceland qualified for the 2018 World Cup, their first ever appearance in the world championship and second major tournament overall.
-Iceland were drawn to play Croatia, Argentina and Nigeria in a group that was considered by many as the "group of death".
-Despite a challenging group, Iceland were tipped to advance from the group by several journalist websites, based on their impressive performance in Euro 2016.
+Iceland qualified for the 2018 World Cup, their first ever appearance in the world championship and their second major tournament overall.
+Iceland were drawn to play Croatia, Argentina, and Nigeria in a group that was considered by some as the "group of death", in which Iceland did not do well.
+Despite a challenging group, Iceland were tipped to advance from the group by some journalist websites, based on their performance in Euro 2016.
 Their maiden match at the World Cup was against 2014 runners-up Argentina, with Iceland holding Argentina to a 1–1 draw.
 However, their chances of advancing from the group were hurt following a 2–0 loss to Nigeria, with several missed opportunities in the first half and a penalty kick in the second half missed by Gylfi Sigurðsson, putting Iceland in position to play a decisive match against already qualified Croatia.
-Iceland lost to Croatia in their final group game and were eliminated; and because Argentina won against Nigeria, Iceland finished bottom of the group with a single point.
+Iceland lost to Croatia in their final group game and were eliminated.
+Iceland finished at the bottom of the group with a single point.

-Heimir resigned on 17 July 2018 after the World Cup.
+Heimir resigned on 17 July 2018 after the team's group-stage exit at World Cup.

 Al-Arabi

 On 10 December 2018, Heimir was hired as head coach for Al-Arabi in Qatar.
 His contract was for 2 1/2 years or until summer of 2021.
+His teams came in 6th, 7th, and 6th in the QNB Stars League.